JacpFX/JacpFX/_includes/quickstart.md

 The  goal of the following tutorial is to create a simple JacpFX application similar to the application created by the <i>simple-quickstart archetype</i>

 ### Create a simple java project ###
 To create a JacpFX application from scratch you may use a simple maven java project.
-To create on type:
+To create one, type:
 <pre>mvn archetype:create -DgroupId=your.simple.jacpfx.gid -DartifactId=your-simple-jacpfx-aid -DarchetypeArtifactId=men-archetype-quickstart</pre>

 ### Add folders and packages ###
-After the project was created go to <i>cd your-simple-jacpfx-aid/src/</i>, create a resources folder and following subfolders: <i>bundles, fxml, styles</i>
+Create a resources folder and following subfolders:
+<i>bundles, fxml, styles</i>
+in <i>your-simple-jacpfx-aid/src/</i>
 <br/>
-After doing this go to the <i>src/main/java</i> folder, create a <i>quickstart</i> folder and add <i>workbench, perspective, component, fragment, config, main</i> folders.
+When finished, go to <i>src/main/java</i>, create a <i>quickstart</i> folder and add <i>workbench, perspective, component, fragment, config, main</i> folders.

 ### Add the JacpFX dependencies ###
-A JacpFX projects depends on following projects:
+Add following JacpFX dependencies:

 #### The JacpFX API ####
 ```xml